odeta/planander/README.md

-# RECE
+# PLANANDER

-This will be an app for sharing your favorite recipes with others.
+This will be a calendar app.

 ## Getting started